johnnydevriese/johnnydevriese.github.io/_pages/resources.markdown

 permalink: /resources/
 ---

-There are loads of great resources to learn.
-Here's an active list of resources that I've found useful.
+There are loads of great resources to learn nowadays.
+Here's a list of sites that I've found useful.

-#Python
+# Python
 * [Learn Python The Hard Way](https://learnpythonthehardway.org/book/ex0.html)
 If you already have programming experience this is a great way to see how things are done in Python.